-- a) Balance sheet as at January 1, 2006

-- i) The following items on the January 1, 2006 Balance Sheet have been adjusted based on the actual acquisition price, adjusted for the change in exchange rates from the actual date of acquisition to January 1, 2006:
+- a) Balance sheet as at January 1, 2006 i) The following items on the January 1, 2006 Balance Sheet have been adjusted based on the actual acquisition price, adjusted for the change in exchange rates from the actual date of acquisition to January 1, 2006:

+Cash and cash equivalents

+Receivables and other

-- Investment properties
+Investment properties

-- Accounts payable and other liabilities
+Accounts payable and other liabilities

-- Mortgages payable
+Mortgages payable

-- Deferred income taxes payable
+Deferred income taxes payable

-- ii) Mortgages payable and Accounts payable were adjusted to reflect the effect of the change in the principal portion of the mortgage for January 2006 through April 2006.

-- b) Income statement

-- Pro forma results for the four month period from January 1, 2006 through April 30, 2006 are based on the actual audited results of the acquired property for the four month period.

-- ii) Income taxes have been calculated based on the applicable tax rate for the company.
-The allocation between current and Deferred taxes is related to the Investment properties.

-c) Balance sheet as at September 30, 2006

-- i) Cash has been increased as a result of the increased in earnings. - ii) Accounts payable have increased as a result of the taxes payable on the increased earnings.

-iii) Deferred income taxes payable have been increased by the amount of the increased provision related to the difference between the carrying value of the investment property and its tax value.

-iv) Shareholders' equity has been increased by the additional net earnings and the impact of the Cumulative Foreign Currency Translation.
+- ii) Receivables and other were adjusted to remove the portion of Deferred Rental Income recorded for the period January 2006 through April 2006.
+Mortgages payable was adjusted to reflect the effect of the change in the principal portion of the mortgage for January 2006 through April 2006. - b) Income statement - i) Pro forma results for the four month period from January 1, 2006 through April 30, 2006 are based on the actual audited results of the acquired property for the four month period. - ii) Income taxes have been calculated based on the applicable tax rate for the company.
+The allocation between current and Deferred taxes is related to the Investment properties. - c) Balance sheet as at September 30, 2006 - i) Cash has been increased as a result of the increased in earnings and cash on hand from the acquisition. - ii) Receivables and other have increased as a result of receivables assumed as part of the acquisition. - iii) Accounts payable have increased as a result of the taxes payable on the increased earnings and outstanding amounts assumed as part of the acquisition. - iv) Deferred income taxes payable have been increased by the amount of the increased provision related to the difference between the carrying value of the investment property and its tax value and decreased as a result of amendments to the original purchase price allocation - v) Shareholders' equity has been increased by the additional net earnings and the impact of the Cumulative Foreign Currency Translation.